Kamraanmulani/ragforge/README.md

 ### Q: Can I customize the prompts?

 **A:** Yes!
-You can modify prompts in the technique files (`src/techniques/`) or create your own implementations inspired by ragify's architecture.
+You can modify prompts in the technique files (`src/techniques/`) or create your own implementations inspired by ragforge's architecture.

-### Q: Does ragify support streaming responses?
+### Q: Does ragforge support streaming responses?

 **A:** Not currently, but it's on the roadmap.
-Follow the [GitHub repo](https://github.com/Kamraanmulani/ragify) for updates.
+Follow the [GitHub repo](https://github.com/Kamraanmulani/ragforge) for updates.

 ### Q: How do I contribute?